Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + LOR is not a satisfactory measure of language experience.
 Rather, actual experience with the L2 is indeed benefical under the right circumstances.
 + Window of Maximal Opportunity
      1. Adults learners seem most likely to improve in certain pronunication skills in the the absence of pronunication-specific instruction shortly after arrival in an L2 speaking area.
-     2. Perhaps the limis on production improvement after a certain initail interval result from having repeatedly practiced non-nativelike articulatory patterns.
+     2. Perhaps the limits on production improvement after a certain initail interval result from having repeatedly practiced non-nativelike articulatory patterns.

+**Motivational influences**
++ Learners who seek out and exploit opportunities to use the L2 tend to advacne in terms of intelligibility and comprehensibility.

+**Aptitude**
++ Perhaps future research will help us undertand how aptitude relates to the ability to acquire intelligible speech.
++ Until then, teachers should simply expect variability in learners' success in pronunciation and encourage their efforts to improve.

+**Instruction**
++

 **A CLOSER LOOK: Aptitude for pronunciation**